Updated April 24, 2026

 Licensing & Certification

 No interstate compact exists for phlebotomists.
-You will need separate certification in each state where you practice, though national certifications are recognized across state lines.
+You'll need separate certification or licensure in each state where you work, though national credentials like PBT transfer easily to meet employer requirements.

 Compensation